RashaadB/ai-ml-learning/README.md

-# 🐍 Python Learning Journey
+# 🐍 Python Refresher Folder

-Welcome to my beginner-friendly Python learning repo!
-This collection of Jupyter notebooks is designed to guide you step-by-step through the foundational concepts of Python — from the absolute basics to more complex control structures and functional programming.
+Welcome to my beginner-friendly Python refresher folder.
+This collection of Jupyter notebooks is designed to guide you step-by-step through the foundational concepts of Python used in Ai/Ml — from the absolute basics to more complex control structures and functional programming.

 ---